-Non-Habitat Management Areas
+Non-Habitat Areas

-The Non-Habitat Management Areas encompass areas determined to be unsuitable for sage-grouse by the Nevada Habitat Suitability Model (See Section 6.0 for details on technical language).
-As specified above, all proposed projects within the SGMA, including in non-habitat within SGMAs must conduct habitat evaluation or ground-truthing to confirm presence or absence of sage-grouse habitat.
-If areas are confirmed by habitat evaluations to be non-habitat, an analysis for indirect impacts on sage-grouse within their habitat in the SGMA will be required to determine if Site Specific Consultation Based Design Features to minimize impacts and compensatory mitigation are necessary as part of the SETT Consultation process (also see Table 3-1).
+The non-habitat areas are located outside of areas determined to be suitable for sage-grouse by the Nevada Habitat Suitability Model (See Section 6.0 for details on technical language).
+As specified above, all proposed projects within the Service Area, including in non-habitat within the Service Area must conduct habitat evaluation or ground-truthing to confirm presence or absence of sage-grouse habitat.
+If areas are confirmed by habitat evaluations to be non-habitat, an analysis for indirect impacts on sage-grouse within their habitat in the Service Area will be required to determine if Site Specific Consultation Based Design Features to minimize impacts and compensatory mitigation are necessary as part of the SETT Consultation process (also see Table 3-1).